 Found on Thingiverse, Maker: Talon Grayson

 A truly noble skull that you can print yourself at home with PLA.
 Schedules about 19 hours for the print job and enough time for the finish anyway.
-If you have all the materials such as filament and colours at home, you should have made the mask within a weekend.
+If you have all the materials such as filament and colors at home, you should have made the mask within a weekend.

 Found on Thingiverse, Maker: Killonious